Xavier-Platinum/Progate-Courses/Ruby on Rails5 Study I/readme.md

         add_column :table, :column_name, :data type.
 After adding the instructions to the change method, you can update the database with rails db:migrate.
     </p>
     -

+Lesson 4: setting the default image
+    -  Preparing the default image
+    -  saving the default image when a user signs up
+    -